Nikon D1H vs Panasonic GX80

 Studio photographers will appreciate that the Nikon D1H (unlike the GX80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GX80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D1H has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D1H has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D1H was succeeded by the Nikon D2H.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D1H Manual (free pdf) or the online Panasonic GX80 Manual.
+Further information on the features and operation of the D1H and GX80 can be found, respectively, in the Nikon D1H Manual (free pdf) or the online Panasonic GX80 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D1H and the Panasonic GX80?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Nikon D1H:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.